 What to Pack – The Travel Packing List

 Short Business Trips – if only going away for 3 or 4 days, I take carry on luggage only.
-However, this means I cannot take a tripod but that is rarely required on a business trip anyway.
+However, this means I cannot take a tripod, but that is rarely required on a business trip anyway.

-Short Leisure Trips or Long Business Trips – duffel bag as it can reduce in size if not packed fully.
+Short Leisure Trips or Long Business Trips – duffel bag as it can reduce in size if not packed full.
 I can carry this in one hand (as it usually is less than 10 kilograms) and still get around quickly.

 People love lists, so I have compiled my Top 5 Travel Items, and this is followed by the full packing list.

 - Bose Noise Cancelling Headphones – why didn’t I buy these earlier.

 - Nikon DSLR – I’ve carried a Nikon SLR/DSLR since the 1980s – travel wouldn’t be the same without one.

 - Smartphone – mine is a Samsung, but choose whatever you prefer.

 - Cowon Plenue Music Player and Bose Speaker Combination – music can fill my room wherever I am in the world.

 - Travel Pillow – seriously, you don’t know what you are missing.